 There are water taxis from the major destinations such as Fira to Oia.
 These do seem to be quite random, in that they are seasonal and dependent on demand, so it’s definitely worth researching just before you go to get the latest information as it does seem to change regularly.

 Finally, airport and ferry transfers can be booked in advance (always wise when travelling with children).
 There are plenty to chose from, including the international companies or local taxi services.

 Top Tips for a historical holiday on Santorini with Kids

 • Stay in Fira Somewhere within an easy walk of the central bus station is ideal.
 There really is no need to hire a car on Santorini and it would be a nightmare to find parking in the towns anyway, whereas buses are cheap and regular.

-•Pushchairs I would avoid taking one of these.
-There are a lot of cobbles and a lot of steps and you will find yourself carrying the pushchair and the child most of the time.
+• Pushchairs I would avoid taking one of these.
+There are a lot of cobbles, a lot of steps and you will find yourself carrying the pushchair as well as the child most of the time.

 • Chose your season carefully I would definitely advise that you go out of the peak summer season, when the crowds, heat and prices are at their highest.
 October half term worked well for us.

 • Food There are very few supermarkets and the restaurants can be ruiningly expensive so check the menus outside before committing.
 However, portions are usually huge and children can easily share a meal without going hungry.
 Often the restaurants off the main road or away from the cliff tops are less expensive, but then you don't get the views.

 • What to do Balance out the archaeological sites with time in the pool or at the beach.
 There has to be compromises when taking youngsters around historical sites and not overloading them is the best way to avoid complaints.